Vision and Strabismus

 Faculty of Medicine, Dentistry and Health

-This is a part-time distance learning course for practising orthoptists and other eye care professionals.
-It’s taught online (supported by two residential weekends, an introductory day for Low Vision and virtual tutorials), so you can study for a higher degree without having to leave your current post.
+The course is for practising orthoptists and other eye care professionals.
+It’s taught online (supported by one virtual weekend and one residential weekend, an introductory day for Low Vision and virtual tutorials), so you can study for a higher degree without having to leave your current post.

 - Concomitance and Incomitance in Depth or Stroke

 Teaching is by distance learning, supported by one virtual weekend in September 2020 (you'll find more information below) and one weekend residential in September 2021 that takes place in Sheffield, and virtual tutorials using e-technology.
 There is also an introductory day for Low Vision.

 Due to the current Covid-19 pandemic, and the uncertainty around travel restrictions over the coming months, we have made some changes to how we deliver the introductory days and residential weekend that were due to be held on Saturday 12 and Sunday 13 September 2020 in Sheffield.

 September 2020 only

 The course will now start with a virtual weekend – or an introductory day for the standalone modules.
 This will be delivered online on Saturday 12–Sunday 13 September 2020.
 We'll be in touch with offer holders nearer the time with more information about how this will be run.
 Please don't book any travel or accommodation for these dates as physical attendance will no longer be required.
 Please contact us if you have any questions about these changes.

 For students wishing to study a standalone module such as Exemptions or Stroke in September 2020, please save the dates of Saturday 12–Sunday 13 September as the online teaching may need to occur over both days.

 Residential and virtual weekends